Deepak336/Zerodha-Kiteconnect-automatic-login/README.md

 # Zerodha-Kiteconnect-automatic-login
-Automate you login into zerodha.
+Automate your login into zerodha.
 For algo traders